-The Center for Workforce Development houses the college's Adult Education program, and has a variety of programs available to help students improve their basic skills and transition to college or a career.
-Programs offered include High School Equivalency (GED) preparation, Community ESL, and bridge programs into healthcare and IT certificate programs.
+The Center for Adult Education has a variety of programs available to help students improve their basic skills and transition to college or a career.
+Programs offered include High School Equivalency (GED) preparation, Community ESL, and bridge programs into Healthcare, IT, Business, and Early Childhood Education certificate programs.

-The Center is located at the CCA Lowry campus in the North Quad Building, Room 200, at 9202 E. Severn Place in Denver, CO 80230.
+The Center for Adult Education is located at the CCA Lowry campus in the North Quad Building, Room 200, at 9202 E. Severn Place in Denver, CO 80230.

-For general information regarding the Center for Workforce Development, contact:
+For general information regarding the Center for Adult Education, contact:

-The Community College of Aurora (CCA) and The Learning Source (TLS) are partnering to offer Adult Basic Education (ABE) and High School Equivalency (GED) preparation classes at the Center for Workforce Development on the Lowry Campus.
+The Community College of Aurora (CCA) offers Adult Basic Education (ABE) and High School Equivalency (GED) preparation classes at the Center for Adult Education on the Lowry Campus.
 The GED® test evaluates skills and knowledge in four different subjects: Language Arts (Reading and Writing), Science, Social Studies and Math.

-The cost of this class is $60 per session.
-For more information, please see the schedule of 2016 class offerings and enrollment dates.
+Most sessions are 10 weeks long.
+For more information and the cost, please see the schedule of 2019 class offerings and enrollment dates.

-The Center for Workforce Development is located on the Lowry campus of CCA – near 6th Avenue and Dayton.
+The Center for Adult Education is located on the Lowry campus of CCA – near 6th Avenue and Dayton.
 The address is: 9202 East Severn Place, Building 901, North Quad, Denver, CO 80230, Room 200.
 The building is at the corner of Alton Way and Severn Place.

 Located on the first floor of the North Quad building, the Community English as a Second Language (CESL) program offers English language classes to speakers of other languages.